ample-sh/ample_geyser_gateway/README.md

 cargo run -p cert_gen -- --fqdn localhost --cert certs/cert.pem --key certs/key.pem
 ```

-Swap `localhost` for your server's real FQDN—it has to match what the client uses for `--fqdn`.
+Swap `localhost` for your server's real FQDN; it has to match what the client uses for `--fqdn`.
 Gets you PEM files, ready to go.

 ### External Certs